Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Company - Balkans - 1918 - Skra di Legen - Bulgarians

-Foreign Legion - Company - Balkans - 1918 - Archipelago Division - Color - Flag
+Foreign Legion - Company - Balkans - 1918 - Archipelago Division - Colors - Flag

-The color of the Archipelago Division is awarded by the commander-in-chief of the Allied Army, 1918.
+The colors of the Archipelago Division are decorated by the commander-in-chief of the Allied Army, 1918.

 Florina and Monastir (August – September 1918)

-On August 18, Lieutenant Léon and Second Lieutenant Bedel, repatriated, left the Legion Company.
+On August 18, Lieutenant Léon and Second Lieutenant Bedel completed their tour of duty and were repatriated.

 Foreign Legion - Company - Balkans - Map - 1918 - Florina - Armenohor - Pisoderi